gauravshekhar30/HTML-Page-Lifestyle-Store/README.md

 # HTML-Page-Lifestyle-Store
-Used knowledge of only HTML and CSS to create a simple page
+Used knowledge of HTML and CSS to create a simple page Done as part of assignment in intrenshala training